Excess & Surplus (E&S) Home Insurance: What It Is and When You Need It

 The Bottom Line on Reliability

 E&S insurance is a legitimate and necessary part of the insurance ecosystem.
-The risk is not that E&S carriers don't pay claims — it's that you have fewer legal safeguards protecting you if something goes wrong.
-If your admitted insurer mishandles your claim, you can file a complaint with your state insurance department and have meaningful regulatory recourse.
-With an E&S carrier, that recourse is limited.
+The risk is not that E&S carriers don't pay claims.
+It's that you have fewer legal safeguards if something goes wrong.
+If your admitted insurer mishandles your claim, you can file a complaint with your state insurance department and pursue regulatory recourse.
+With an E&S carrier, that recourse is more limited.

 Pincher's Pro Tip

 Ask your broker for the carrier's A.M.
 Best rating and their surplus lines license number before binding any E&S policy.
-A reputable broker will provide this information without hesitation — and if they don't, that's a red flag.
+A reputable broker will provide this information without hesitation.
+If they don't, that's a red flag.

 Frequently Asked Questions About E&S Home Insurance